 Who has priority to come to UW?
 Students from Wisconsin or from outside the state?

-As a public, state flagship institution, we have a Board of Regents responsibility to in-state students that compels us to make 3,600 of our incoming student population Wisconsin state residents.
-The remaining seats in our incoming freshman class are made up of students from across the country and around the world.
+As a public, state flagship institution, we have a commitment to the Board of Regents for in-state students that compels us to make 3,600 of our incoming student population Wisconsin state residents.
+The remaining seats in our incoming first-year class are made up of students from across the country and around the world.

 Are students required to live on campus?

-Students are not required to live on campus at UW–Madison but over 90 percent of our freshmen do.
+Students are not required to live on campus at UW–Madison but over 90 percent of our first-year students do.
 There are over 20 residence halls on campus and a variety of off-campus housing options throughout the area.

 Is it easy to get involved and meet new people?